N.C. State excels in ACC second round

 “I started off going hard to the right, but when they went in the zone, their big man was down giving me space to operate like in the middle area,” Daniels said. “so I just read the defense and the floater was open, so the touch was there.”

-Pittsburgh starting guard Xavier Johnson picked up his fourth foul early in the second half when he caught Daniels with a flailing arm in the face.
-Johnson, the Panthers primary ball-handler, was called for a flagrant foul and had a seat on the bench.

-“I thought that threw off the rhythm of what we were doing offensively and defensively,” Pittsburgh coach Jeff Capel said of Johnson having to sit.
-“They were able to get in the paint, get easy baskets.
-You know, they were able to get offensive rebounds.
-They were able to get some turnovers and attack us in transition.
-But I thought that was a big key when he picked up his fourth foul.”

-N.C.
-State guard Markell Johnson excelled as a facilitator, dishing 11 assists and orchestrating an offense that scored 42 points in the lane and 24 off of turnovers.
+Markell Johnson excelled as a facilitator, dishing 11 assists and orchestrating the offense to easy points.

 The No. 13 seed Panthers (16-17) were led by Xavier Johnson’s 15 points and Trey McGowens 12.
 Justin Champagnie, who scored a career-high 31 points against Wake Forest on Tuesday, was held to nine points.